ITrunsDE/LogScaleCollection/roles/enroll/README.md

-Install Falcon LogScale Collector agent
+Enroll Falcon LogScale Collector agent
 =========

-Installation of the Falcon LogScale Collector agent on Linux distributions.
+Enrolment of the Falcon LogScale Collector agent on Linux distributions.

 Requirements
 ------------

-Provision of the installation file from the Falcon LogScale Download Portal.
+Installed Falcon LogScale Collector on the system.

 Role Variables
 --------------

-- `installer_file` for installing the collector agent on the system
+- `enrollment_token` is needed for the enrollment to the LogScale platform

 Example Playbook